casper-ecosystem/cep-78-enhanced-nft/README.md

 Additionally, it also dictates whether receipts pointing to the various pages are also returned by the `mint` and `transfer` entrypoints.
 This modality provides two options:

 1. `NoLookup`: The reporting and receipt functionality is not supported.
+In this option, the contract instance does not maintain a reverse lookup database of ownership and therefore has more predictable gas costs and greater scaling.
 2. `Complete`: The reporting and receipt functionality is supported.
+Token ownership will be tracked by the contract instance using the system described [here](#owner-reverse-lookup-functionality).

 | OwnerReverseLookupMode | u8  |
 |------------------------|-----|